ci123chain/tendermint/docs/architecture/adr-056-proving-amnesia-attacks.md

 Other validators will vote <nil> if:

 - The Amnesia Evidence is not valid
-- The Amensia Evidence is not within the validators trial period - the gossip safety margin i.e. too soon.
+- The Amensia Evidence is not within the validators trial period i.e. too soon.
 - The Amensia Evidence is of the same height but is different to the Amnesia Evidence that they have. i.e. is missing proofs.
     (In this case, the validator will try again to gossip the latest Amnesia Evidence that it has)
 - Is of an AmnesiaEvidence that has already been committed to the chain.